 The demand function is an association between the customer’s demand for a commodity and its cost when other things are provided.
 Instead of studying the association between the demand for a commodity and its cost, we can also study the association between the customer’s demand for the commodity and the earning of the customer.
 The amount of a commodity that the customer demands can grow or drop with the increase in earning relying upon the trait of the commodity.
 For most commodities, the amount that a customer picks goes up as the customer’s earning rises and drops as the customer’s earning drops.
 These goods are known as normal goods.

 What are Inferior Goods?

 There are a few commodities the demands for which move in the converse path of the earning of the customer.
 These goods are known as inferior goods.

-This is a detailed and an elucidated information about the concept Normal and Inferior Goods.
+This is a detailed and elucidated information about the concept of Normal and Inferior Goods.
 To learn more, stay tuned to BYJU’S.